adonisjs/v6-docs/content/docs/reference/helpers.md

 Following is an example with the `compose` helper.

 - There is no nesting.
-- The order of mixins is from left to right.
+- The order of mixins is from (left to right/top to bottom).
 Whereas earlier, it was inside out.

 ```ts
 import { compose } from '@adonisjs/core/helpers'